 The process of detoxification from alcohol can be far more intense than detoxification from illicit drugs.
 Many of the withdrawal symptoms can last for several days, but it’s not uncommon for some symptoms to linger for as long as two weeks.

 It’s important for alcoholics to remember that addiction isn’t a character flaw.
-It’s important for alcohol detox to be safe and comfortable.
+It’s essential for alcohol detox to be safe and comfortable.

 Get the Facts

-Alcoholism is different for each individual.
-For some people, alcoholism can be life threatening.
+Alcoholism is different for each person.
+For some people, alcoholism can be life-threatening.
 For others, it’s only a mild issue.
 However, alcoholism affects every aspect of a person’s life.
 It has numerous adverse effects on a person’s family and social life.

-While many alcoholics don’t think they have a negative effect on society, the reality is that they do.
-The country has placed a huge emphasis on illicit drugs and combating the problems associated with them, but in America, alcohol is still the top drug problem.
+While many alcoholics don’t think they hurt society, the reality is that they do.
+The country has placed considerable emphasis on illicit drugs and combating the problems associated with them, but in America, alcohol is still the top drug problem.

 Recent statistics show that about 17 million American adults have alcohol-related issues.
 Every year, nearly 88,000 individuals die as a result of preventable, alcohol-related complications.